Coast Radar Android App

 Brighton is in East Sussex and became a fashionable seaside resort in the Georgian era.
 It sits between the South Downs to the North and the English Channel to the south.

 Brighton has a long shingle beach split into sections by wooden groynes.
 The main seafront area is between the old derelict West Pier and the Palace Pier.
-This stretch has a wide promenade with a range of bars, restaurants, nightclubs, sports facilities and amusement arcades.
+This stretch has a wide promenade with various bars, restaurants, nightclubs, sports facilities and amusement arcades.

-Brighton is not just about the beach, as you have a large selection of shops and restaurants that are a short walk from the seafront with the famous Brighton Lanes offering independent shops and boutiques in narrow twisting alleyways.
+Brighton is not just about the beach.
+A short walk from the seafront offers a large selection of shops and restaurants, and the famous Brighton Lanes offers independent shops and boutiques in narrow, twisting alleyways.

 Hunstanton, Norfolk